Porto Conte

 Geology

 The park's landscape is dominated by Mesozoic limestone formations that create the dramatic headlands of Capo Caccia and Punta Giglio.
 These ancient marine sediments have been extensively karstified, producing one of Sardinia's most impressive cave systems.
-Neptune's Grotto, carved into the base of Capo Caccia's 168-meter cliffs, features spectacular stalactites and an underground lake.
-The bay itself occupies a tectonic graben between the limestone headlands, with alluvial deposits forming the flat areas near the shore.
+Neptune's Grotto, carved into the base of Capo Caccia's approximately 168-metre cliffs, features spectacular stalactites and an underground lake.
+[1] The bay itself occupies a tectonic graben between the limestone headlands, with alluvial deposits forming the flat areas near the shore.

 Climate And Weather

 Porto Conte experiences a Mediterranean climate moderated by maritime influence, with warm dry summers and mild wet winters.
 Average temperatures range from 10 degrees Celsius in January to 25 degrees in July and August.
-Annual precipitation totals approximately 550 millimeters, falling mainly between October and March.
-The mistral wind from the northwest is frequent, particularly in winter and spring, creating dramatic conditions on the exposed western cliffs while the bay remains relatively sheltered.
+Annual precipitation totals approximately 550 millimetres, falling mainly between October and March.
+The mistral wind from the north-west is frequent, particularly in winter and spring, creating dramatic conditions on the exposed western cliffs while the bay remains relatively sheltered.

 Human History